EyadAi/EyadAi/README.md

 -**📝 Handwritten Digit Recognition 📝**: A deep learning model trained to recognize and predict handwritten digits from the MNIST dataset.
 [Take a look !!](https://github.com/EyadAi/Mnist-Hand-Written-Digit-Recognetion)

+-**❄️ FrostBite Chatbot ❄️**: FrostBite is a simple and lightweight chatbot designed for casual conversations.
+[Check it out!](https://github.com/EyadAi/FrostBite-ChatBot)

 ## 📫 How to reach me